jazz-community/ewm-scm-utils/com.ibm.js.team.scm.supporttools/scripts/Readme.txt

 analyzeSandbox

 	Analyses a folder and its substructure to provide metrics information such as number of folders, files, depth, content size and other information.
+The analysis data is stored in a set of Excel shets.

 	Syntax: -command analyzeSandbox -sandboxFolder <sandboxFolderPath>